afsumeem/paint-xpress/README.md

 - [server side Link](https://github.com/afsumeem/paintXpress-backend)
 - https://github.com/afsumeem/paintXpress-backend

-### Instructions

-- At first clone or download the repo then run npm install for install the dependencies.
-- After installing the dependencies run - npm run dev to run the project.

-### Features

--
--
-- Ensure the website is fully responsive, providing a seamless experience across various devices and screen sizes.
+- Dynamic Filtering Tools Refine the options based on service categories, Price range.
+Watch as the webpage dynamically updates, displaying only the services that match the criteria.

+- Mobile-First Responsiveness: Experience the beauty of responsive design across all devices.
+Our website, meticulously crafted with a mobile-first approach, ensures a seamless experience on smartphones, tablets, and desktops alike.

 - Redirect unauthenticated users to the login page.